igor-240340/RemoveDuplicates/README.md

 # RemoveDuplicates
-Removes successively duplicate characters from an array.
+Test assignment on removing successively duplicate characters from an array.